 This area focuses on the imperial, global production of worlds, whether through direct means, such as colonization, or indirect ones, such as economic and cultural hegemony, and the modes of resistance that meet such efforts.
 Comparative and interdisciplinary, “Empire and Globalization Studies” analyzes the massive systems that exceed our cognitive ability to map them and the humans who are subjected through them.
 Scholars in this area have worked on the geopolitics of empire, transcultural exchanges, colonial discourse, anticolonial resistance, race and nation, subaltern subjectivities, world and diaspora literatures, slavery, globalization, and the intersections of literature and culture with political theories and social formations.

-Faculty members working in this area include Zarena Aslami, Tamar Boyadjian, Ken Harrow, Salah Hassan, Sandra Logan, Sheng-mei Ma, and Jyotsna Singh.
+Faculty members working in this area include Zarena Aslami, Kaveh Askari, Tamar Boyadjian, Salah Hassan, Sandra Logan, Sheng-mei Ma, Jyotsna Singh, and Kuhu Tanvir.

 Feminisms, Genders, Sexualities